tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-02-when-docs-are-not-like-code.md

 I know I could do better with my commit messages, but I honestly don't think users read them.
 If they want to see what's new, they check out the release notes.
 Developer users often look at commit logs because, outside of code comments, it's often the only place where developers write anything.

-Despite my preference to store docs in their own repository, I still keep my docs in a git repository, which I push both to an internal git repo and to an external GitHub repo.
+Despite the challenges in integrating with code repositories, I still keep my docs in a git repository, which I push both to an internal git repo and to an external GitHub repo.
 Git is an ingenious solution for collaborating with others as well as organizing your docs (through branches) as you work on various features.

 ### Release complexity {#releasecomplexity}